Edith Penrose: The Theory of the Growth of the Firm

 While at Johns Hopkins, Penrose participated in a research project on the growth of firms.
 She came to the conclusion that the existing theory of the firm was inadequate to explain how firms grow.
 Her insight was to realize that the 'Firm' in theory is not the same thing as 'flesh and blood' organizations that businessmen call firms.
 This insight eventually led to the publication of her second book, The Theory of the Growth of the Firm in 1959.
 In the introduction to the book, she writes: "All the evidence we have indicates that the growth of firms is connected with the attempts of a particular group of human beings to do something."
 In theorizing about companies that grow, Dr. Penrose wrote: "There are important administrative restraints on the speed of the firm's growth.
 Human resources required for the management of change are tied to the individual firm and so are internally scarce.
 Expansion requires the recruitment of more such resources.
 New recruits cannot become fully effective overnight.
 The growth process is, therefore, dynamically constrained."

 Resource-Based View of the Firm

-Penrose is considered to be the first economist who posited what has become known as the Resource-based view of the firm.
-Strategic resources are those which are rare, difficult to duplicate, valuable, and over which a firm has control.
+Penrose is considered to be the first economist who posited what has become known as the resource-based view of the firm.
+Strategic resources are those that are rare, difficult to duplicate, valuable, and over which a firm has control.
 Resources can be raw materials, such as a gold mine or oil well, or intellectual, such as patents, and even trademarks and brands (such as the valuation of the Coca-Cola brand).